 Both landfills are active in managing programs to maintain the environment.
 All loads entering the landfill (excepting those containing only bagged trash) are required to be effectively tarped.
 This requirement along with monthly refuse pick up along CR 450 S from S.R.
-11 to Norcross Drive, provides an effective means to control debris along the main artery to the landfill.
+11 to Norcross Drive by our Landfill contractor, provides an effective means to control debris along the main artery to the landfill.
 The high netting litter control fencing around the new landfill cell continues to function well.